AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/channel-assignment-latest-fp.md

 ### Função do canal {#role-channel}

 A função do canal define o contexto da exibição.
-A função é direcionada por várias ações e é independente do canal real que desempenha a função.
+Várias ações direcionam a função. É independente do canal real que desempenha a função.

 ### Prioridade {#priority-channel}